 Communication with Stakeholders

 1. Ensure that all details concerning your product and policy are delivered in a transparent way.
-The more you share in an honest, authentic and serene to understand format, possibly the stakeholders will take time to understand your objectives, what their contribution is, and how it may influence them.
+Sharing in an honest, authentic and serene manner to make the format understandable will potentially help the stakeholders understanding the objectives of the organization.
+It will also help the shareholders understanding their contribution and the influence they can make in the company.

 2. Talk with the stakeholders in a way that is suitable for them.
 Get to know that every individual or society is different and chose the most effective communication channel through email, online channels, social media, mobile phone, or separate group meetings.
-People should be provided with different options to choose to communicate with you and came up with their input.
+People must also be provided with various options to choose from in order to communicate with you.

 3. Do not conclude what your stakeholder’s worth it, rather, try to find and understand why.
 Possessing an open and mysterious frame of mind will assist your team to perceive the history and intentions of your stakeholders.
 This open, mysterious frame of mind will assist both sides to develop solutions to control problems and hurdles, positioning values and priorities in the procedure.